Fort Gibraltar: Fort Gibraltar Museum

-A reconstructed Fort Gibraltar located in Whittier Park in St. Boniface, Winnipeg was built in the late 1970s for the Festival du Voyageur, the largest winter festival in Western Canada.
+A reconstructed Fort Gibraltar located in Parc Whittier Park in St. Boniface, Winnipeg was built in the late 1970s for the Festival du Voyageur, the largest winter festival in Western Canada.
 In the summer, the museum operates living history demonstrations of life in the fur trading post as in 1815.

-Fort Gibraltar is currently located in Whittier Park at 866 St Joseph Street.
+Fort Gibraltar is currently located in Parc Whittier Park at 866 rue St Joseph Street.
+It is the location of an annual winter Festival du Voyageur as well as events hosted by Fort Catering.